RinhaDeTraveco/REx-Reincarnated-macro-auto-farm/README.md

 6 - put your pc volume on MAX and roblox volume on MAX.

+7 - Disable performance stats

-7 - ONLY USE AT PRIVATE SERVER
+8 - ONLY USE AT PRIVATE SERVER

 # IN GAME CONFIG